bitzj2015/SpinML-Artifact/README.md

   Note: Autodistill is modular.
 You'll need to install the autodistill package along with Base Model and Target Model plugins (which implement specific models).
 Please refer to autodistill github page for other ways to install the package and its required packages.

-4. Install the additional `ultralytics` package for the YOLO Training Pipeline:
+4. Install the additional `ultralytics` package for the YOLO Training Pipeline under `src/utility/` folder:

   ```
   git clone https://github.com/ultralytics/ultralytics.git